-- 1. Review periodically the Partnership's code of conduct and its processes for communicating the code of conduct to company personnel, for training employees and for monitoring compliance therewith. - 2.
-Discuss with management, internal audit and the Independent Auditor any material correspondence with regulators or governmental agencies and any employee complaints or published reports that raise material issues regarding the Partnership's financial statements or accounting policies. - 3.
-Periodically review, with appropriate parties, (i) legal compliance matters relating to the Partnership, including the Partnership's insider securities trading policy, and (ii) legal matters that could have a significant impact on the Partnership's financial statements. - 4.
-Discuss with management the Partnership's policies and guidelines with respect to risk assessment and risk management.
-Such discussions should include the Partnership's major financial and accounting risk exposures and the steps management has undertaken to monitor and control these exposures.
-In that regard, review with the appropriate members of management, on a periodic basis, the risks involved in, and controls imposed on, the Partnership's physical and financial commodities trading and hedging transactions, credit review policies, insurance, and foreign exchange and interest rate hedging transactions.
+- 1. Review periodically the Company's code of conduct and its processes for communicating the code of conduct to company personnel, for training employees and for monitoring compliance therewith. - 2.
+Discuss with management, internal audit and the Independent Auditor any material correspondence with regulators or governmental agencies and any employee complaints or published reports that raise material issues regarding the Company's financial statements or accounting policies. - 3.
+Periodically review with appropriate parties legal compliance matters relating to the Company, including the Company's insider securities trading policy, and legal matters that could have a significant impact on the Company's financial statements.

+4. Discuss with management the Company's policies and guidelines with respect to risk assessment and risk management.
+Such discussions should include the Company's major financial and accounting risk exposures and the steps management has undertaken to monitor and control these exposures.
+In that regard, review with the appropriate members of management, on a periodic basis, the risks involved in, and controls imposed on, the Company's physical and financial commodities trading and hedging transactions, credit review policies, insurance, and foreign exchange and interest rate hedging transactions.